Atharv8979/Profit-Calculator/README.md

 *Name:* Atharv Bisht
 *Reg No:* 25BCE10596
-*Course:* CSE1021 – Problem Solving & Python Programming
+*Course:* CSE1021 – Introduction to Problem Solving and Programming

 This is a small Python project that helps a shopkeeper find whether a product gives profit, loss or neither.
 The program also stores every calculation in a CSV file and lets the user view or clear the history whenever needed.